shibatch/grantback/v0.4/GUIDE_FOR_ADOPTERS.md

 If the Licensor declares the latter ("retroactively"), the Derivative Work is legally considered to have been published without permission continuously from June 1st (i.e., in a state of copyright infringement).
 The entire period, including the grace period from July 1st to 15th when the Licensor was requesting correction, would be deemed the period of infringement.
 Having this option allows the Licensor to protect their rights more robustly.

-This automatic termination clause exists to legally clarify the Licensor's position as a baseline for any discussions that may become necessary between the Licensor and Licensee.
+This discretionary termination clause exists to legally clarify the Licensor's position as a baseline for any discussions that may become necessary between the Licensor and Licensee.
 If, as a result of discussions, the Licensor determines that the breach has been rectified, they may choose not to exercise their right to terminate, or they may grant a new, separate permission, distinct from the original terminated license.

 It is important to note that this license agreement is concluded on a per-licensee (user) basis, not on a per-video basis.
 Therefore, if a licensee commits a license violation in one derivative work and the licensor declares the license terminated, that licensee loses the right to reuse all other licensed content provided by that licensor under this license, unless they obtain new permission from the licensor in the future.
 This point is also explicitly stated in Clause 8 of the License.